 To me reading is a great adventure, I have loved it since I was very small and I would love everybody else to enjoy it as much as I do.
 You can escape, and you can travel, and you can laugh and you can cry.
 Every type of emotion which humans experience is in a book.

-~ Her Majesty The Queen Consort
+~ Her Majesty Queen Camilla

 RR